A Passover Relationship between Events in the Life and

 A—Mary Left in Haste (Luke 1:39)

-A—Jesus journey from heaven and as an egg to the womb
+A—Jesus journeys from heaven and as an egg to the womb

 12—Mary and Joseph left without taking the time to confirm Jesus in their company.

-1P—[early ministry, so details are sparse] Journey to and from Jerusalem for Passover
+ministry, so details are sparse] Journey to and from

-S—John the Baptist arrested so left (immediately to avoid similar fate)
+S—John the Baptist was arrested, so He left (immediately to avoid a similar fate)

 G—Let us go somewhere else (Mark 1:38 Matt 8:18)